mgastner/cartogram-cpp/README.md

     make -C build
     sudo make install -C build

-If your computer has multiple cores, you may use the `make` command with the `-j` flag to use all your cores, or `-j` followed by a number to use the specified number of cores (like `-j4` to use 4 cores).
+If your computer has multiple cores, you may use the `make` command with the `-j` flag to use all your cores, or `-j` followed by a number to use the specified number of cores (for example, `-j4` to use 4 cores).
 You may perform the entire installation at once with:

     sudo cmake -B build; sudo make install -j -C build